 If the site is a replacement dwelling, you may save the cost of some or all service connections, but will need to set aside a similar sum for demolition and site clearance.

-Upgrading to character bricks at £850–£950/1,000 can more than double the cost of this element (to £20,460) by the time additional labour is taken into account to lay the irregular-shaped bricks.
-This is especially true if they are laid in a traditional bond such as Flemish.
+Character bricks, including reclaimed bricks, are more likely to start at around £1,600-£2,100, increasing the cost of this element by up to 100-200%, plus the same again in additional labour time required to lay irregular-shaped bricks.
+This is especially true if they are laid in a traditional brick pattern such as Flemish bond.

-Additional costs can be incurred with detailing, such as brick arches.
+Additional costs can be incurred with detailing, such as brick arches over door and window surrounds.

 Using reconstituted stone costs much the same for labour, but slightly reduces materials costs.